What You Need to Know Before You File for New Jersey Medicaid

 3. Authorization to Apply for NJ Medicaid

-In most cases, an applicant himself or herself is unable to visit the County social services office to provide detailed information about his/her financial status.
-The law, therefore, specifically provides that a relative, welfare agency staff member, staff member(s) of the institution in which the applicant resides, or a professional such as a doctor or attorney may apply on the applicant’s behalf.
+In most cases, an applicant is unable to visit the County social services office to provide detailed information about his/her financial status.
+The law, therefore, specifically provides that a relative, welfare agency staff member or a staff member(s) of the institution in which the applicant resides, or a professional such as a doctor or attorney may apply on the applicant’s behalf.
 In cases where an attorney has been retained to apply on behalf of an applicant, the attorney must obtain authorization from the applicant or his/her attorney-in-fact to obtain, discuss and submit financial data in support of the Medicaid application.
-Because Medicaid eligibility laws and policies are rapidly changing, subject to shifts in politics and lobbying by advocates for the elderly, applicants are well advised to retain individuals with comprehensive knowledge of the Medicaid eligibility rules and all strategies that may be legally employed to expedite eligibility.
+Because Medicaid eligibility laws and policies are rapidly changing, applicants are well advised to meet with professionals with comprehensive knowledge of the Medicaid eligibility rules and all strategies that may be legally employed to expedite eligibility.

 4. Medical Criteria for Medicaid Eligibility

 Qualifying for Medicaid involves not only financial criteria, but also physical and medical requirements.
 Therefore, applicants must undergo a physical exam to establish that he or she is unable to perform a certain number of activities of daily living commonly referred to as the ADL’s, including feeding, dressing, bathing, toileting and continence.
 If it cannot be proven to Medicaid that a nursing home level of care is necessary, the Medicaid application will be denied.

 5. Intake Procedures for Filing a Medicaid Application

 In some counties, the applicant or the family is required to complete and file the paperwork in person.
 Other counties are more lenient and will allow the application and supporting documents to be filed by mail or electronically.
 You must confirm with your county if the initial filing of a Medicaid application generally requires a face to face interview with a Medicaid caseworker in each county, or can be done electronically or by mail.